Toufool/AutoSplit/README.md

   - `002_SplitName_(0.9)_[10]_{d}.png` is the second split image with a threshold of 0.9, pause time of 10, and is a dummy split.

 ### How to Create a Masked Image
 The best way to create a masked image is to set your capture region as the entire game screen, take a screenshot, and use a program like [paint.net](https://www.getpaint.net/) to "erase" (make transparent) everything you don't want the program to compare.
 More on how to creating images with transparency using paint.net can be found in [this tutorial](https://www.youtube.com/watch?v=v53kkUYFVn8).
-For an example, here is what the capture region compared to a masked split image looks like if you would want to split on "Shine Get" text in super mario sunshine:
+For an example, here is what the capture region compared to a masked split image looks like if you would want to split on "Shine Get" text in Super Mario Sunshine:

 <p align="center">
   <img src="https://raw.githubusercontent.com/Toufool/Auto-Split/master/mask_example_image.PNG" />